Aulihan: Etymology

+Overview

-In December 1915, the Aulihan raided some Samburu who had taken their herds into the Lorian Swamp, stealing several thousand cattle.
+In December 1915, the Bahgeri raided some Samburu who had taken their herds into the Lorian Swamp, stealing several thousand cattle.
 The British, preoccupied with military operations against the Germans in German East Africa, were slow to respond.
 After their post at Sarinley in Jubaland was sacked, the British withdrew from their other posts in the northeast frontier region of the East African Protectorate.
-The Aulihan attempted to get other clans involved in their struggle against the colonialists, but were not successful.
+The Bahgeri attempted to get other clans involved in their struggle against the colonialists, but were not successful.
 Eventually, in September 1917 the British sent an expedition that re-occupied Serenli, and followed up with successful operations against the northern Aulihan who capitulated on 15 January 1918.
 Further ruthless operations against southern Aulihan were completed in March 1918.